Sustainability Commitment

 Local Sourcing

-Since our inception, we have maintained relationships with family-owned, local farms to provide our high-quality raw materials.
-We define the Southeastern United States as our grainshed, roughly 500 miles from Asheville.
-Although a majority of the grain is sourced within 300 miles.
+From Riverbend’s start, we have maintained relationships with family-owned, local farms to provide our high-quality raw materials.
+We define the Southeastern United States as our grain shed encompassing a roughly 500-mile radius from our Asheville malting facility.
+However, we source the majority of the grain from within 300 miles.

-By contrast, large-scale malting operations are located in the Western United States, Western Canada, and Western Europe where malting barley has traditionally been grown.
-This journey is approximately 2,000 miles or more!
+By contrast, large-scale traditional malting operations tend to be located in the Western United States, Western Canada, and Western Europe, where malting barley has traditionally been grown.
+Depending on the point of origin, that makes the journey approximately 3,000 miles or more!

 As a result, the average number of food miles¹ associated with each batch of malt will be reduced from 3,000 miles (or more) to 300 miles.
-This equates to a reduction of 4.5 tons of carbon emissions for every truckload of grain².
+This equates to a reduction of 4.5 tons of carbon emissions each year for every truckload of grain²!

 Based on our current production estimates, these policies result in a reduction of almost 300 tons of carbon emissions per year!